2016 Graduate student Wu Chen interviews Chief Rwot of the Acholi tribe as part of a documentary project in Uganda.

 SVP enables students to expand their own professional skills and human rights knowledge and experience through fieldwork with participating grassroots human rights organizations.

-To apply, students should email a cover letter and resume to email@example.com with the subject line “SVP application.”
-The application deadline is 11:59 PM EDT on Friday, March 31st, 2017.
+To apply, students should email a cover letter and resume to email@example.com with the subject line “SVP application - [Name of Organization].”
+The application deadline is 11:59 PM EDT on March 30, 2018.
 Please indicate the organization(s) that you are interested in working with, and the relevance of this work to your studies.
 ISHR staff will conduct interviews in late March/early April.
 Applications and interview results will then be sent to the hosting organizations, which may request interviews.
 Final decisions will be announced no later than April 27th.
 Students are asked to confirm their participation in the program no later than May 8th by submitting a Memorandum of Understanding about their participation in the program, as well as provide proof of medical insurance that includes medevac.

 In 2015, graduate student Margo Goll volunteered with the Hope Development Initiative in Uganda.